opendatahub-io/ai-edge/README.md

 ### Terminology

+Refer to [AI Edge Terminology](docs/glossary.md) for terminologies used in this repo.

 - **Core**
   - The central OpenShift cluster that is used to manage the edge clusters.
   - Can be an on-premise or cloud-based cluster.